 In the School of Law at Essex, we specialise in commercial law, public law, and human rights law.
-We are ranked among the top 200 departments in the QS World University Rankings (2018) and we are top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014).
+We are ranked 51st for Law in the THE World University Rankings 2021 and we are top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014).

-Essex Business School is ranked in the UK's Top 20 (Association of Business Schools) and ranked in the UK’s top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018).
-We're an international, ambitious and entrepreneurial community of more than 2,000 students, academics and practitioners championing responsible management and sustainable business.
+Essex Business School is an international, ambitious and entrepreneurial community of more than 2,000 students, academics and practitioners championing responsible management and sustainable business.